 Master´s Elite Graduate Programme (non-consecutive)

-The programme can only be started for the winter term.
-The next application deadline is July, 15th, 2017 to start in October 2017.
+The program can only be started for the winter term, beginning in October.
+The current period of application for the winter term 2017 ends on July, 15th, 2017.

 1. Study Programme

-Standards of Decision-Making Across Cultures (SDAC) as an interdisciplinary study program allows the students to acquire profound academic and methodological knowledge, as well as additional key skills regarding decision-making processes in East Asia.
+Standards of Decision-Making Across Cultures (SDAC) is an interdisciplinary study program that allows the students to acquire profound academic and methodological knowledge, as well as additional key skills regarding decision-making processes in East Asia.
 The MA degree program requires a BA degree of variable disciplinary orientation.
-The student can choose the academic focus (linguistic-cultural, comparative-philosophical, cultural-religious) by way of electing lectures during the semester abroad, as well as by selecting designated modules of required electives.
-During the stay at the European Centre for Chinese Studies (ECCS) in Beijing, the graduate learns to apply the theoretical knowledge to academic and everyday situations in China.
+Students may choose their academic focus (linguistic-cultural, comparative-philosophical, cultural-religious) by selecting accordingly from the courses offered at the FAU Erlangen-Nürnberg as well as the ECCS in Beijing.
+During their obligatory stay at the European Centre for Chinese Studies (ECCS) in Beijing, students will be given the opportunity to apply their theoretical knowledge to both academic and everyday situations in China.

-The programme is organised into four semesters.
-Students earn 120 ECTS credit points.
-Students write their Master's thesis during the fourth semester.
+The program is organized into four semesters.
+Students must acquire a total of 120 ECTS credit points.
+The Master's thesis is due at the end of the fourth semester.
 The study plan includes lectures (including the IKGF lecture series), seminars and tutorials.
-All courses are taught exclusively in English.
+All courses are held in English.

 - Modul 1: Theories of Decision-Making Across Cultural Contexts